-- ▶ Containers may still present a chemical hazard/ danger when empty. - ▶ Return to supplier for reuse/ recycling if possible.

-Otherwise:

-- ▶ If container can not be cleaned sufficiently well to ensure that residuals do not remain or if the container cannot be used to store the same product, then puncture containers, to prevent re-use, and bury at an authorised landfill.

-Product / Packaging disposal It may be necessary to

-- ▶ DO NOT allow wash water from cleaning or process equipment to enter drain - It may be necessary to collect all wash water for treatment before disposal. - ▶ In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first. - ▶ Where in doubt contact the responsible authority. - ▶ DO NOT recycle spilled material. - ► Consult State Land Waste Management Authority for disposal. - Neutralise spill material carefully and decontaminate empty containers and spill residues with 10% ammonia solution plus detergent or a proprietary decontaminant prior to disposal. - ▶ DO NOT seal or stopper drums being decontaminated as CO2 gas is generated and may pressurise containers.
+Product / Packaging disposal Containers may still present a chemical hazard/ danger when empty.
+Return to supplier for reuse/ recycling if possible.
+Otherwise: If container can not be cleaned sufficiently well to ensure that residuals do not remain or if the container cannot be used to store the same product, then puncture containers, to prevent re-use, and bury at an authorised landfill.
+Where possible retain label warnings and SDS and observe all notices pertaining to the product.
+DO NOT allow wash water from cleaning or process equipment to enter drains.
+It may be necessary to collect all wash water for treatment before disposal.
+In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first.
+Where in doubt contact the responsible authority.
+Recycle wherever possible.
+Consult manufacturer for recycling options or consult local or regional waste management authority for disposal if no suitable treatment or disposal facility can be identified.
+Dispose of by: burial in a land-fill specifically licensed to accept chemical and / or pharmaceutical wastes or Incineration in a licensed apparatus (after admixture with suitable combustible material).
+Decontaminate empty containers. ------------------------------ --